Metastability between the clicks of Muller's ratchet: Introduction

+We treat in this paper three models of Muller's ratchet: the first one is discrete both in time and space, the second is a finite dimensional diffusion and the third one is an infinite dimensional diffusion, see Section 1.2 below.
+We prove the existence and uniqueness of a QSD for those three stochastic representations see respectively Theorems \ref{M_ECVdisc}, \ref{M_ECVFin} and \ref{M_ECVdInf}.
+To our knowledge, the existence and uniqueness of a QSD has not been rigorously proved until now except in the case of a finite state space.
+This result was nonetheless implicitly exploited for the approximations provided in \cite{ME13}.

+We shall see that these QSD are concentrated on distributions with light tails, meaning that the proportion of the population carrying a large number of mutations remains negligible under the QSD.
+This claim is supported by our Proposition \ref{M_prop_MT}. \\

-There is a classical issue of specifying the conditions for metastability to be the most common observable.
-A generally accepted answer is to compare the so-called relaxation time $t_R$, which quantifies the rate at which the dependency in the past conditions vanish, and average clicking time $t_C$ of the system.
-Metastability between clicks would be the most common observation provided $t_R \ll t_C$, so that a sequence of i.i.d. exponential law provides a an accurate description of the sequence of intervals between clicks.
+We also address the classical issue of specifying the conditions under which metastability is observed in practice.
+A generally accepted answer is to compare the so-called relaxation time $t_R$, which quantifies the rate at which the dependence in the past conditions vanishes, and the average clicking time $t_C$ of the system.
+Metastability between clicks would be the most common observation provided $t_R \ll t_C$, so that a sequence of i.i.d. exponential law provides an accurate description of the sequence of intervals between clicks.
+This is where the comparison with the clicks of a ratchet comes from.
 If $t_R$ is of the same order as $t_C$ or larger, we a priori can not exclude that trains of short interdependent intervals could alter this observed distribution of interval length.
-However, if $t_R$ is of the same order as $t_C$, there shall still be long realizations of inter-click intervals after which we can say that the dependency in the past is forgotten.
+But already if $t_R$ is of the same order as $t_C$, there shall still be long realizations of inter-click intervals after which we can say that the dependence in the past is forgotten.
+This discussion is pursued in more details in Section~\ref{sec_Disc}.